Intent: Why we do what we do

 Meeting diverse needs, while being ambitious, creative and pupil-focused.

-The Northgate Curriculum aims to prepare pupils well for adulthood by delivering a broad, balanced and relevant curriculum.
+The Northgate curriculum aims to prepare pupils for adulthood by delivering a broad, balanced and relevant curriculum.
 Every child has the right to access a coherently sequenced, knowledge and skills-rich curriculum that is pupil-focused and suited to their wide-ranging needs.

+It is our aim to ensure that whatever is taught, is presented with passion and ambition for our pupils.
 All children, regardless of need, deserve to access high quality teaching that supports and enables them to understand and engage with the world around them.
-The curriculum aims to build upon their schema- step by step, in order to develop not only academic knowledge, but also to develop resilience, character, grit, communication and personal confidence, so they can meaningfully interact with their peers, families and the world around them.
+The curriculum aims to build upon their knowledge and skills- step by step, in order to develop not only academic knowledge, but also resilience, character, grit, communication and personal confidence, so they can meaningfully interact with their peers, families and the world around them.

 - enable a good moral character

 - enjoy and achieve